knative/pkg/metrics/README.md

 ### Concerns

 - Unsure about the stability of the OpenCensus Agent (or successor).
-We're currently investingating this, but the OpenCensus agent seems to have been recommended by several others.
+We're currently investigating this, but the OpenCensus agent seems to have been recommended by several others.
 - Running `fluentd` as a sidecar was very big (400MB) and had a large impact on cold start times.